A.D. Berazategui: Stadium

 At the Norman Lee Stadium, in the city of Berazategui, Province of Buenos Aires, the ADB plays as a local.
-The stadium's new grandstand has 15 concrete steps and the renovated platea has 16 planks with seats.
+The stadium's new grandstand has 15 concrete steps, and the renovated platea has 16 planks with seats.
 In the back of the stadium there is a parking lot with capacity for 80 vehicles.
-There are five radio booths to tell the parties.
+There are five radio booths to talk to the parties.

 It receives the name of one of the benefactors of the sporting entity that contributed land for its construction.
 In 2007 a model was presented with the project of the new stadium, with capacity to accommodate 15,000 people seated, but never realized.
-At the end of 2010 several projects were presented that never prospered, since 2012 a cement stand was being built where the visiting fans were located but due to political conflicts, it was only inaugurated in 2016.
+At the end of 2010, several projects were presented that never prospered.
+Since 2012 a cement stand was being built where the visiting fans were located, but due to political conflicts, it was only inaugurated in 2016.
 Its measures are 15 steps high and 80 meters long, approximately.

 The structures of the Tribunes of the Norman Lee are those of the Viejo Gasómetro (Old Gasometer) of San Lorenzo de Almagro.

-The estate has 28 hectares, has a golf course, a driver to practice such sport, equestrian club, and an auxiliary court for parties in the lower divisions of the club.
+The estate has 28 hectares, has a golf course, a driver to practice such sports, an equestrian club, and an auxiliary court for parties in the lower divisions of the club.
 The golf course is practically in disuse and without the adequate maintenance for the optimal development.